 The first time I had it was in London, when I was in high school.
 A “classic” version was set in front of me and I got a little sad.
-It looked like very watered down broth with bits od stewed onions, cabbage and black pepper sprinkled all around.
-When I tasted it though, the black pepper really stood out (in a good way) and the brothy soup ended up being pretty tasty when sopped up with warm, toasty crumpets.
+It looked like very watered down broth with bits of stewed onions, cabbage and black pepper sprinkled all around.
+When I tasted it though, the black pepper really stood out and the brothy soup ended up being pretty tasty when sopped up with warm, toasty crumpets.
 The next time I had it was back in the states.
 My family and I were trying out a new Indian restaurant that had opened up in our neighborhood.
 When I ordered the soup I didn’t even realize it was the “same” as what I had gotten in London.
 This soup was thick, creamy and bright yellow.
-It was filled with earthy spices like cumin, paprika, cardamom and also had sweet notes to it, which I later found out was from a combination of sautéed apples and raisins…awesome!
+It was filled with earthy spices like cumin, paprika, cardamom and also had sweet notes to it, which I later found out was from a combination of sautéed apples and raisins.
 The soup was served with rice and topped with this delicious braised and shredded lamb.
-So flavorful, so good!
+So flavorful, and unique!

-That night I discovered that there are hundred upon hundreds of versions of mulligatawny, each different and special in its own way.
+That night I discovered that there are hundred upon hundreds of versions of Mulligatawny, each different and special in its own way.
 I love that.
 So today we have our own version of one of my favorite soups!
-I went with the pureed, creamy version because pureed and creamy is delicious and you still get nice texture from the rice, chicken, cilantro, and raisins.
-Don’t let the laundry list of ingredients intimidate you, this soup is actually very easy to throw together and everything goes into one pot, which is great and makes for an easier clean up!
-This soup also stores and reheats very well which is awesome.
-Great really for anytime of the day, year round, this is my go to soup when I want something a little different, filling and absolutely delicious! xx, Jenny
+I went with the pureed creamy version because pureed and creamy is delicious and you still get nice texture from the rice, chicken, cilantro, and raisins.
+Don’t let the laundry list of ingredients intimidate you, this soup is actually very easy to throw together and everything goes into one pot, which is great and makes for an easy clean up!
+This soup also stores and reheats very well.
+Great for anytime of the day year round.
+This is my go to soup when I want something a little different, filling and absolutely delicious! xx, Jenny

 Serves 4 to 6

 3 garlic cloves, minced

 2 teaspoons fresh ginger, peeled and minced